 Akayama woke before the artificial sunrise and wrapped her old, tattered lab coat around her shoulders.
-She stepped from her half-cockpit onto the Hurricane Planet’s sandy surface and strode over dunes until she found a small stone.
+She stepped from her half-cockpit onto her Hurricane Planet’s sandy surface and strode over dunes to a small stone.
 She carried the stone over more dunes to a line of stacked stones.
-She counted the stacks even though she knew how many there were: ten.
-Each stack of stones was stacked ten stones high except for the last, which was nine stones high.
+She counted the stacks: ten.
+Each stack was ten stones high except the last, stacked nine stones high.

 She capped the tenth stack with its tenth stone.
 Another hundred artificial days had passed.
 Stacking stones was a dull chore, but it kept her sharp and in shape.
-She could not recall how many times she had counted a hundred artificial days, but the futility of the task did not dissuade her: the artificial day was not 24 hours, so tracking time was impractical anyway.
-If she had to guess, she would estimate she crashed on the Hurricane twelve years ago.
+She could not recall how many hundred days she’d counted, but the futility of the task did not dissuade her: the artificial day differed from 24 hours, so tracking Earth time would be inconvenient anyway.
+If she had to guess, she would estimate she fell to the Hurricane twelve years ago.

-She sat with her legs crossed facing the stacks of stones in the direction she called east.
+She sat with crossed legs facing the stacks in the direction she called east.
 She closed her eyes and waited for the sunrise.

 “How come you always move these rocks?”
-The Hurricane Planet spoke from a mouth the size and shape of a manhole it opened in the sand.
-“Why do I bother orbiting a star if you’re gonna wake before sunrise?”
+The Hurricane Planet spoke from a mouth the size of a manhole it opened in the sand.
+“Why do I bother orbiting a star if you wake before sunrise?”